 I've seen that ifixyouri sometimes replies to these reviews and to be completely honest, unless they're offering a full and complete refund of my repair costs, I never want to speak to them (or hear their *** customer service hold music) ever again.
 Anyone looking to go to them in the future would be wise to go elsewhere -- find a repair shop where you can actually talk to people face to face, and where they've retained a shred of dignity and honesty in dealing with customers.

-Review about: Ifixyouri Laptop Repair.
+Product or Service Mentioned: Ifixyouri Laptop Repair.

 Reason of review: Damaged or defective.